 - Collection of Personal Data

 - From time to time, IFS may collect from (a) the Clients, (b) any person authorised by Clients, (c) third parties including Relevant Individuals (defined below) and/or (d) publicly available sources, the following data and information: a.
 Personal Data about the Client’s beneficial owners, partners, directors, officers or authorized signatories, representatives, employees, customers, guarantors, other security providers and other natural persons related to the Client or connected to the Facilities (as defined below) (collectively all of the foregoing who are natural persons, “Relevant Individuals”).
-Such Personal Data may include names, identification particulars, date of birth, contact details, transaction patterns, background (which may possibly include financial, career, education and family background); b. information and data generated in the ordinary course of the business relationship with IFS, for example, when a Relevant Individual arranges credit facilities and other products and related services (collectively, “Facilities”) on behalf of the Client or offers to provide guarantee or securities for the Facilities, or when the Client applies for the Facilities; and, c. information from cookies, or other technologies deployed for analysis of visits to websites or the use of any information technology application of IFS.
+Such Personal Data may include names, identification particulars, date of birth, contact details, transaction patterns, background (which may possibly include financial, career, education and family background); b. information and data generated in the ordinary course of the business relationship with IFS, for example, when a Relevant Individual arranges credit facilities and other products and related services (collectively, “Facilities”) on behalf of the Client or offers to provide guarantee or securities for the Facilities, or when the Client applies for the Facilities; and, c. information from cookies, or other technologies deployed for analysis of visits to websites or the use of any information technology application or platform of IFS.

 - Personal Data of a Relevant Individual may be processed, kept, transferred or disclosed in and to any country as IFS considers appropriate, in accordance with the PDPA.

 - Where the Personal Data of the Relevant Individual is submitted by the Client (or any person on the Client’s behalf), the Client must obtain the consent of such Relevant Individual to IFS collecting, using and disclosing his or her Personal Data for the Purposes set out below.
-By providing the Personal Data to IFS, the Client undertakes, represents and warrants that: a. it has notified and obtained the consent of the Relevant Individual for IFS to collect, use, disclose and process the Personal Data for the Purposes set out below and it has retained the proof of such notification and consent which will be provided to IFS upon IFS’ request; b. it has validly acted for and on behalf of such Relevant Individual in disclosing such Personal Data to IFS and for IFS to collect, use, disclose and process the Personal Data for the Purposes set out below; and, c. it will inform such Related Individual who wish to access, correct, or withdraw consent in relation to his/her Personal Data provided to IFS of this Personal Data Protection Policy.
+By providing the Personal Data to IFS, the Client undertakes, represents and warrants that: a. it has notified and obtained the consent of the Relevant Individual for IFS to collect, use, disclose and process the Personal Data for the Purposes set out below and it has retained the proof of such notification and consent which will be provided to IFS upon IFS’ request; b.it has validly acted for and on behalf of such Relevant Individual in disclosing such Personal Data to IFS and for IFS to collect, use, disclose and process the Personal Data for the Purposes set out below; and, c. it will inform such Related Individual who wish to access, correct, or withdraw consent in relation to his/her Personal Data provided to IFS of this Personal Data Protection Policy.

 - Purposes for the Collection and Use of Personal Data